Bobby Petta

-Alfred Manuel "Bobby" Petta (born 6 August 1974) is a Dutch footballer who played as a left winger.
+Alfred Manuel "Bobby" Petta (born 6 August 1974) is a Dutch former professional footballer who played as a left winger.

 Formed at Feyenoord, he spent most of his career in Britain, most notably with Ipswich Town of the Football League First Division and Celtic of the Scottish Premier League.
 He also had a loan at Fulham in the Premier League in 2004, and several years in the Australian A-League with Adelaide United and Sydney FC.

 Club career

 Born in Rotterdam, Netherlands, Petta's early playing career was with Feyenoord, from the age of 13 to 21, but he never became a regular in the first team during that period, having loan spells at Dordrecht'90 and RKC Waalwijk.

 Petta signed for English First Division club Ipswich Town in 1996.
 In July 1999 he moved on a free transfer to Celtic of the Scottish Premier League.
 He scored four times during his spell at Celtic, but scored no goals in the league.
 His first goal came against Ayr United in the Scottish League Cup in October 1999.
 He also scored against Jeunesse Esch in 2000–01 UEFA Cup qualifying and another against Ajax in 2001–02 UEFA Champions League qualifying.
 His fourth and final Celtic goal came against Alloa Athletic in the Scottish Cup in January 2002.

 Petta had a number of injuries during his time at Celtic; Celtic won the domestic treble in 2001 but after picking up an injury in the 2001 Scottish League Cup Final Petta missed the 2001 Scottish Cup Final.
 He also missed the 2003 UEFA Cup Final as a result of injury.
 Due to the injuries and falling out of favour with manager Martin O'Neill Petta only made one appearance for the Celtic first team between November 2002 and his departure from the club in late 2004; his sole appearance coming against MTK Hungaria in a UEFA Champions League qualifier.